djx314/ohNoMyCirce/Shapeless.md

 ```

 Don't pay attention to second error message, then you can find
-the error code snippet is the block.
+the error code snippet in the `Code Snippet` message.
 Fix it.:
 ```scala
 val model = 36444L :: "sdfsfsd" :: ohNoMyCirce.shapelessSnippet(343) :: ohNoMyCirce.shapelessSnippet {